 Total Conservation Cost: $4,000

-If you would like to make a contribution towards the conservation of this restaurant sign, please click to navigate to MOCA’s Sponsor an Object Donate Page and be sure to type in “Joy Luck” (for short) as the Object Name.
+As its conservation treatment is now fully funded, please note that any further contributions will be put towards the sign’s exhibition display and long-term storage and care.
+If you would like to make a contribution, please click to navigate to MOCA’s Sponsor an Object Donate Page and be sure to type in “Joy Luck” (for short) as the Object Name.

 Object Story and Significance: